MickHebert/Techle/README.md

 # PiProject
-CSC 132 Final Pi Project
+Repository for the final project of CSC 132.